MicrosoftDocs/azure-docs/articles/azure-web-pubsub/howto-custom-domain.md

    :::image type="content" alt-text="Screenshot of custom certificate management." source="media\howto-custom-domain\portal-custom-certificate-management.png" :::

 1. Enter a name for the custom certificate.
-1. Select **Select from your Key Vault** to choose a key vault certificate.
+1. Choose **Select from your Key Vault** to choose a key vault certificate.
 After you select a key vault, values for **Key Vault Base URI** and **Key Vault Secret Name** are automatically added.
 You also have to option to edit these fields manually.
 1. (Optional) To pin the certificate to a specific version, enter a value for **Key Vault Secret Version**.
 1. Select **Add**.